atgehrhardt/nobara_ally_helper/README.md

 ## This script does a few things
 1) Installs kernel 6.6.7-202 from Jlobue10 repo
 2) Installs rougenemy 1.5.1-1 from Jlobue10 repo
+3) Adjusts rogue-enemy.service to add a 10 second delay to allow MCU to initialize properly
-3) Installs Deckyloader
+4) Installs Deckyloader
-4) Installs mengmeet's Power Control
+5) Installs mengmeet's Power Control
-5) Install Asusctl
+6) Install Asusctl
-6) Reboots ROG Ally
+7) Reboots ROG Ally

 ## Installation
 Open a terminal and run this simple command.
 It will ask you for your password, then just follow the prompts and enter "y" when prompted and "1" if you are presented with any options.
 Once the script is done it will reboot.
 After reboot, your Ally is ready to rock: